aturkewi/cancan_readme/README.md

 # Authorization with CancanCan

+## Objectives
+1. Understand how to create an Ability class.
+2. Learn how to model permissions in the database.
+3. Prevent users from accessing certain actions from the controller.
+4. Prevent users from seeing certain pieces of the view.

 ## Overview

 We have been looking at different modes of authentication.
 Now, we'll shift our focus, and start dealing with authorization: how do you describe a permissions model, and how do you implement it in Rails?